How to Draw a Realistic Eye — Easy Step-by-Step Guide for Adults

 Tips & Troubleshooting

 - 1Don't make the sclera perfectly white.
 Observe real eyes; they have subtle grey tones and shadows, especially where the eyelids cast them.
+This adds depth and prevents the eye from looking flat or cartoonish.

 Related Activities You Might Enjoy